Netgate is offering COVID-19 aid for pfSense software users, learn more.

 If traffic between some hosts over the VPN functions properly, but some hosts do not, this is commonly one of four things.

 - Missing, incorrect or ignored default gateway

-If the device does not have a default gateway, or has one pointing to something other than pfSense, it does not know how to properly get back to the remote network on the VPN.
+If the device does not have a default gateway, or has one pointing to something other than pfSense®, it does not know how to properly get back to the remote network on the VPN.
 Some devices, even with a default gateway specified, do not use that gateway.
 This has been seen on various embedded devices, including IP cameras and some printers.
 There isn’t anything that can be done about that other than getting the software on the device fixed.
 This can be verified by running a packet capture on the inside interface of the firewall connected to the network containing the device.
-Troubleshooting with tcpdump is covered in Using tcpdump from the command line.
+Troubleshooting with tcpdump is covered in Examples of using tcpdump on the command line.
 If traffic is observed leaving the inside interface on the firewall, but no replies come back, the device is not properly routing its reply traffic or potentially blocking it via local firewall on the device.

 - Incorrect subnet mask

 If the subnet in use on one end is

 10.0.0.0/24and the other is